whitesnowx/tp/docs/UserGuide.md

 * The meeting-index refers to the index number shown in the displayed meeting list.
 * The meeting-index **must be a positive integer** 1, 2, 3,…​ and tally within range index of the displayed meeting list.
 * The meeting from the person must exist before it can be deleted otherwise an error will be displayed.

 Examples:
-* The following commands assumes that meetings have been added prior to the command.
+<br>The following commands assumes that meetings have been added prior to the command.
 Otherwise, an error will be thrown. <br> **(Refer to the section above on how to add a meeting)**
 * `list` followed by `meeting-delete 1 i/1` deletes the 1st meeting from the 1st person in the list.
+* `meeting-delete 1 i/3` deletes the 3rd meeting form the 1st person in the current displayed contacts list.
 * `find Bernice Yu` followed by `meeting-delete 1 i/2` deletes the 1st meeting form the 1st person in the results of the `find` command.

 <br>**Results for delete meeting:**<br>
 The following command was applied:  `find Bernice Yu` followed by `meeting-delete 1 i/2`.